Skip to main content

 “This community is really, really bombarded with payday loans,” he said.
 “They’re fishing.
 They’re reeling in all these people to take advantage of.”

-“People wind up paying those fees over and over and over again,” said Michael Martino, head of Diverse Customer Segments for Consumer, Small and Business Banking (CSBB) at Wells Fargo. “[Relying on these alternative banking options] never allows the unbanked person to get ahead and participate in the banking economy.”
+“People wind up paying those fees over and over and over again,” said Michael Martino, head of Customer Growth Segments for Consumer, Small and Business Banking (CSBB) at Wells Fargo. “[Relying on these alternative banking options] never allows the unbanked person to get ahead and participate in the banking economy.”

 For some, these nonbank or costly alternative financial services may act more like daily money managers rather than long-term wealth builders.
 Martino said it gets worse when unbanked households don’t have a mainstream banking relationship and miss out on three keys to creating multigenerational wealth:

-- Credit access through credit cards and loans
+1. Credit access through credit cards and loans

-- Earned interest and returns via savings and investment products
+2. Earned interest and returns via savings and investment products

-- An education on how the financial system works
+3. An education on how the financial system works

 On the Navajo Nation, accessibility to high-quality banking services — and necessities like electricity and groceries — has been an issue.